A detailed summary ofThe Psychology of Moneyby Morgan Housel

 Housel's takeaway is freeing.
 Being wrong often is completely normal.
 What matters is being positioned so a few big wins more than cover everything else.

-Lesson 8: Time is the real prize
+8. Time is the real prize

 Rebecca's clinic offers her overtime that would pay nicely but cost her every Saturday.
 A year ago, she would have said yes immediately.